k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 Logouts are not audited.

+The following activities in Fabric can be recorded by the auditing mechanism:

+* System Login
+* Any executed Fabric commands
+* Web-Service calls
+* Any executed queries on the data, covering both read and write.

 [Click for more information about the User Identification and Access Management Auditing](/articles/26_fabric_security/16_user_IAM_auditing.md).

 ### Turning Auditing On/Off